CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab01.md

 7. Notice **ADLSData** folder has multiple dimensions: Geo, Product, Reseller, and Date.
 It also has Sales fact.

-   a.
-Geo dimension is created by merging data from Cities, Countries, and States query.
+   1. Geo dimension is created by merging data from Cities, Countries, and States query.

-   b.
-Product dimension is created by merging data from Product Groups and Product Item Group query.
+   2. Product dimension is created by merging data from Product Groups and Product Item Group query.

-   c.
-Reseller dimension is filtered using BuyingGroup query.
+   3. Reseller dimension is filtered using BuyingGroup query.

-   d.
-Sales fact is created by merging InvoiceLineItems with Invoice query.
+   4. Sales fact is created by merging InvoiceLineItems with Invoice query.

 9. Notice **SnowflakeData** folder has Supplier dimension and PO (Order / Spend) fact.

-   a.
-Supplier dimension is created by merging Suppliers query with SupplierCategories query.
+   1. Supplier dimension is created by merging Suppliers query with SupplierCategories query.

-   b.
-PO fact is created by merging PO with PO Line Items query.
+   2. PO fact is created by merging PO with PO Line Items query.

 11. Notice **SharepointData** folder has People dimension.
    Now we know what we are dealing with.
 In the following labs, we will create a similar Power      Query using Dataflow Gen2 and model using Lakehouse.